 This means that if the applicant’s passport expires they will have to reapply for the ETIAS visa waiver again.
 In order to avoid this situation, Canadian tourists should consider renewing their passport before travelling to Finland.

 Additionally, all Canadian applicants must have a valid passport.
 The passport must have 2 blank pages where entry and exit stamps can be placed.

 Finally, the ETIAS visa waiver allows Canadian visitors a stay of 90 days within a 180-day period in the EU member state and to travel within the EU Schengen area.
 The ETIAS document is valid for up to 3 years and allows Canadian citizens multiple short-term entries into the EU.

-Travelling to Finland from Canada with ETIAS travel authorization
+Travelling to Finland from Canada with ETIAS travel authorisation

 If the traveller’s application has not been flagged by any of the security databases, an ETIAS visa waiver can usually granted within a matter of hours.
 However, if there is additional processing then it may take longer for the applicant to get their ETIAS visa waiver.

 Tourists are encouraged to apply for their ETIAS visa waiver for Finland ahead of time in order to account for any application processing delays that might occur.
 Once the visa waiver has been approved, the traveller receives their ETIAS visa waiver via email.